 - Scroll through the search returns list until you see the person you want to add to your Contacts list.
 Right-click the person’s search listing, and then click Add to Contacts List.

 - Select a group from the list to which to add your new contact.

 Can I automatically add everyone in the domain to my Skype for Business contacts?

-Can I recall (block the delivery of) an IM?
+Can I recall (block the delivery of) an instant message?

-No, an instant message can’t be recalled once you hit the Enter key to send it.
+No, you can’t recall an instant message (IM) after you press the Enter key to send it.

 How do I disable IM alert sounds?

-You can instruct Skype for Business not to play your audible IM and/or phone alerts whenever your presence says Do not Disturb, and you can further instruct Skype for Business to notify you only if the person trying to contact you is a member of your workgroup with that privacy relationship.
+You can configure Skype for Business to not play IM or phone alerts whenever your presence is set to Do not Disturb.
+You can also configure Skype for Business to only notify you if the person trying to contact you is a member of your work group with that privacy relationship.

 - Click the Options button in the Skype for Business main window, and then click Alerts .